|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Whole roasted chicken is often saved for special occasions or holiday meals—it seems like a process to make and can take hours in the oven.
 Because of its small size and clever cooking method, however, this juicy and delicious chicken is a snap to cook and will be ready in less than an hour.

-- 1 (4-pound) whole chicken
+1 (4-pound) whole chicken

-- 1/2 teaspoon onion powder
+1/2 teaspoon onion powder

-- 1/2 teaspoon dried leaf thyme
+1/2 teaspoon dried thyme

-- 1/2 teaspoon paprika
+1/2 teaspoon paprika

-- 1/4 teaspoon garlic powder
+1/4 teaspoon garlic powder

 2 tablespoons olive oil

 Gather the ingredients.

-Put a well seasoned 10-inch cast iron skillet in the oven to heat.
+Preheat oven to 450 F. Put a well seasoned 10-inch cast-iron skillet in oven to heat.

-Roast the chicken for about 50 to 60 minutes, until an instant-read thermometer or oven probe registers at least 165 F in the thickest part of a thigh.
+Roast chicken for about 50 to 60 minutes, until an instant-read thermometer or oven probe registers at least 165 F in the thickest part of a thigh.

-If your whole chicken is frozen, it is best to thaw it in the refrigerator; a 4-pound bird will take about 24 hours so you need to plan ahead.
+- If your whole chicken is frozen, it is best to thaw it in the refrigerator; a 4-pound bird will take about 24 hours so you need to plan ahead.
 If you didn't remove it from the freezer the night before, you can defrost it in a water bath, but you need to make sure the water stays nice and cold.
 Place the chicken (still wrapped) in the sink or large container and fill with cold water; change the water every 30 minutes.
 Thawing takes about 30 minutes for every pound.
 And although it may seem obvious, there are times this step is overlooked: don't forget to remove the package of giblets from inside the bird once your chicken is thawed.

-In order to get the crispiest skin, you need to make sure the chicken is completely dry before adding seasonings and placing in the oven.
+- In order to get the crispiest skin, you need to make sure the chicken is completely dry before adding seasonings and placing in the oven.
 One way to do this is to remove the wrapping from the chicken the day before and rinse the bird inside and out and pat dry.
 Then place the chicken in a roasting pan in the refrigerator (without any covering) overnight; this will allow the bird to dry out and eliminate any moisture.
 (You can do this with turkey as well.)

 - To speed up the cooking time even more, you can spatchcock (butterfly) the chicken, which simply means removing the backbone so the bird will lay flat in the pan.
 Cut down the cooking time by 15 minutes, checking for doneness after 30 minutes or so.